yuryprokashev/blockchain-nanodegree-project-5/README.md

 The request to the Network is asynchronous.
 So User will have to wait until transaction is accepted by the Nework.
 ```
-4. User can see the status of the Transaction near the `Claim this Star` button.
+4. The user can see the status of the Transaction near the `Claim this Star` button.
 ```
 Caveat: sometimes Rinkeby does not reply for a long time.
 The page code waits for 240 seconds, and after considers the transaction